The Price of Poise

 world.
 I love the hideous

-stubs on my feet which
+stubs on my feet, which

-allows me to saunter and
+allow me to saunter and

 feel the earth beneath my

-feet.
+me.
 I love the lines that

-map out the inner of my
+map out the inner-part of my

-palm each line so distinctly
+palm, each line so distinctly

 different carved out in front